Other Blueprints

 # ue_ip_pool: "172.247.0.0/16"

 As shown above, one additional UPF is enabled (beyond upf-0 that already came up as part of SD-Core), with the spec for yet another UPF commented out.
 In this example configuration, each UPF is assigned a subnet on the access and core bridges, along with the IP address pool for UEs that the UPF serves.
-Once done with the edits, launch the new UPF(s) by typing:
+To launch this second UPF, type:

 $ make 5gc-upf-install

-At this point the new UPF(s) will be running (you can verify this using kubectl), but no traffic will be directed to them until UEs are assigned to their IP address pool.
+At this point the new UPF(s) will be running in their own namespaces (you can verify this using kubectl get pods --all-namespaces), but no traffic will be directed to them until UEs are assigned to their IP address pool.
 Doing so requires loading the appropriate bindings into ROC, which you can do by editing the roc_models line in amp section of vars/main.yml.
 Comment out the original models file already loaded into ROC, and uncomment the new patch that is to be applied:

 amp: